dfrtz/huereka/README.md

 [![license: Apache 2.0](https://img.shields.io/badge/license-Apache%202.0-lightgrey)](LICENSE)

-### Home automation platform.
+### Smart home automation platform.

 Huereka! is a home-grown automation platform for hobbyists.
 Originally a way to control home decorative lighting, such as RGB holiday lights, it also allows control of other basic electronic devices via various microcontrollers.

-> **Note**: This is a hobbyist home lighting and automation platform, and does provide any guarantees around any specific new features being added.
+> **Note**: This is a hobbyist home automation and lighting platform, and does provide any guarantees around new features being added, or bugs being fixed.
+Feel free to fork and share as you wish.
+Bugs and features are addressed on a best effort basis.

-## Table Of Contents
+### Table Of Contents

   * [Requirements](#requirements)
   * [Recommendations](#recommendations)